zhengjunyao-work/arc24/docs/modeling/Iteration_40_try_coding_models.md

 If I could have access to a GPU with 80GB of VRAM I could increase the training context length.

+### Omni-arc state

+All these experiments were done with omni-arc at commit `589b6695d56ad2dbd7f37c78e9923cdec646ef54`.
+There were around 150 implemented training tasks.

 ## Results

 ### Training speed